TL;DR

 - Zero-lag passthrough mode

-Who needs this?
-Competitive gamers running high-refresh monitors who also stream.
-If you're playing Valorant at 240Hz but want your stream to look crisp at 1080p60 or even 4K60, this card handles both jobs simultaneously.
-The HDMI 2.1 support is clutch for next-gen consoles too—PS5 and Xbox Series X can push their full resolution and frame rate through passthrough while you capture a separate signal for streaming.
+This one's for competitive gamers using high-refresh monitors while they stream.
+Say you play Valorant at 240Hz but also want a crisp 1080p60 or 4K60 stream.
+This card manages both tasks at once.
+Its HDMI 2.1 support is also clutch for next-gen consoles.
+Your PS5 or Xbox Series X can run full resolution and frame rate through passthrough, while a separate signal gets captured for stream.

-Real talk: At around $280-320, it's not cheap.
-But it's cheaper than buying a second high-end PC, and it works with both desktop and laptop setups since it's external.
-Just make sure your laptop has Thunderbolt 3/4 or USB 3.2 for enough bandwidth.
+It costs around $280-320.
+That isn't cheap.
+But it costs less than a second high-end PC.
+It works with both desktops and laptops since it's external.
+Just verify your laptop has Thunderbolt 3/4 or USB 3.2 for enough bandwidth.

 Encoder vs. Capture Card: What's the Difference?